 Enter the official or legal name and complete address, including city, state, ZIP code, and county or similar government subdivision of the facility.
 If the facility lacks a street address, indicate the general location of the facility (e.g., Intersection of State Highways 61 and 34).
-Complete facility information must be provided for permit coverage to be granted.
+Complete facility information must be provided for permit coverage to be aranted.

+with Part 2 and Part 8 to meet numeric and non-numeric effluent Provide the latitude and longitude of your facility in decimal degrees format.
 The latitude and longitude of your facility can be determined in several different ways, including through the use of global positioning system (GPS) receivers, U.S. Geological Survey (U.S.G.S.) topographic or quadrangle maps.
 Refer to http://transition.fcc.gov/mb/audio/bickel/DDDMMSS- decimal.html/ for assistance in providing the proper latitude/longitude format.
 For consistency, EPA requests that measurements be taken from the approximate center of the facility.
 Specify which method you used to determine latitude and longitude.
 If a U.S.G.S. topographic map is used, specify the scale of the map used.
 Enter the horizontal reference datum for your latitude and longitude.
 The horizontal reference datum used on USGS topographic maps is shown on the bottom left corner of USGS topographic maps; it is also available for GPS receivers.